-On September 17, 2015 groundwater samples were collected from the Coso Junction Store #2 and Little Lake Ranch North Well as part of the quarterly monitoring activities specified in the HMMP.
+As part of the quarterly monitoring activities specified in the HMMP groundwater samples were collected from three wells in the First Quarter 2016.
+On January 13, 2016 a groundwater sample was collected from the Hay Ranch South Well (HRS) and on March 17, 2016 groundwater samples were collected from the Coso Junction Store #2 (CJS#2) and Little Lake Ranch North Well (LLR North).
 These groundwater samples were analyzed for TDS by TestAmerica, Inc. a California-Certified Analytical Laboratory.
 Prior to sample collection, groundwater was purged from each well until groundwater physical parameters stabilized, as monitored by a Horiba U52 hand-held unit.